is in the Balkans. A lane has been cleared up this hill by deminers.

 return of the locals who had been driven out as part of "ethnic

-were laid high in the remote Balkan mountains and hills to prevent
+were laid high in these remote hills to prevent

 infantry moving across them in the dark and making surprise